Decide your asset approach

-- With Kontent, you can use either a built-in asset library or external digital asset management systems (DAMs).
-In both cases, assets can be accompanied by metadata.
+- With Kontent, you can use a built-in asset library with or without advanced asset management, or external digital asset management systems (DAMs).
+In all these cases, assets can be accompanied by metadata.

-- Use the image transformation features to avoid adjusting images for different devices manually.
+- Apply image transformation to avoid adjusting images for different devices manually.

 Choose your preferred approach

-Kontent offers two approaches to your asset library.
-You can also combine both if necessary.
+Kontent offers three approaches to your asset library.
+You can also combine them if necessary.

 A) Built-in asset library